austensatterlee/VOSIMSynth/README.md

 "trigger" input in order to override that behavior.
 This allows envelopes to be triggered and released by LFO's, MIDI CC values, other envelopes, or any other signal you feel like using.

-## Components
+## Signal Flow Library
 The VOSIMLib directory contains the core code for creating the processing graph and executing DSP code.
 It may be compiled independently and used in other projects to quickly create processing graphs that may be edited during run-time.

-The VOSIMSynth directory contains the application/VST code, including the GUI library.
+The VOSIMSynth directory contains the application/VST code, including the GUI.

 ## Compatibility
 Due to a small chunk of platform-specific GUI code, VOSIMSynth is only compatible with Windows, at least for